Introduction: Eggnog Cream Pie

 2 tablespoons unsalted butter, cut into 2 pieces

-1 teaspoon brandy or more to taste (I used 2 tsp.
+1 teaspoon brandy or more to taste (I now use two Tbsp.
 Disaronno almond liqueur)

 Step 2: Prepare Filling